 Can first home buyers get stamp duty discounts in Queensland?

-See Also: What are the state-by-state costs for stamp duty?
+See Also: What is stamp duty and the state-by-state costs?

 See Also: State-by-state breakdown of stamp duty concessions and exemptions